Fitzwarrine History, Family Crest & Coats of Arms

-Another 241 words (17 lines of text) covering the years 1510, 1600, 1535, 1306 and 1348 are included under the topic Early Fitzwarrine History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fitzwarrine research.
+Another 121 words (9 lines of text) covering the years 1306, 1348, 1510, 1535 and 1600 are included under the topic Early Fitzwarrine History in all our PDF Extended History products and printed products wherever possible.

 Fitzwarrine Spelling Variations

-spelling variations characterize Norman surnames.
+A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
-The various spellings include FitzWarren, Fitzwaren, Fitzwarrine, Fitzwarine and many more.
+The various spellings include FitzWarren, Fitzwaren, Fitzwarrine, Fitzwarine, Fitzwarin and many more.